 SMTP TLS: All About Secure Email Delivery over TLS

-TLS stands for “Transport Layer Security” and is closely related to “SSL” (Secure Socket Layer).
-TLS is one of the standard ways that computers transmit information over an encrypted channel.
+TLS stands for “Transport Layer Security” and is the successor of “SSL” (Secure Socket Layer).
+TLS is one of the standard ways that computers on the internet transmit information over an encrypted channel.
 In general, when one computer connects to another computer and uses TLS, the following happens:

 - Computer A connects to Computer B (no security)

 - Computer A says, “Let’s talk securely over TLS” (no security)

 - Computer A and B agree on how to do this (secure)